 FLASHING GREEN : Alerts the operator that the CONVEYOR has been activated while the WATER PUMP is OFF.
 The CONVEYOR will NOT operate under this condition.
-Activate the WATER PUMP to resume normal operation allows RPM
+Activate the WATER PUMP to resume normal operation

-AUTO LINK

-CONVEYOR

-WATER

-MIX AUGER

-(and ADMIX

-if selected ON) to start together when the

-CONVEYOR

-on the Keypad or the Remote

-TX is activated.
-(RPM

-will engage 1 sec. in

-advance of the other functions.) - MODE

-SWITCH (#22)

-WATER setting for AUTO LINK

-to be operational.
+AUTO LINK The selection of AUTO LINK allows RPM, CONVEYOR, WATER, MIX AUGER, (and ADMIX if selected ON) to start together when the CONVEYOR on the Keypad or the Remote TX is activated.
+(RPM will engage 1 sec. in advance of the other functions.) - MODE SWITCH (#22) must be in the CONVEYOR / WATER setting for AUTO LINK to be operational.